rlmahara/project-2/README.md

 # New Poject

-This project was created from local system
+This project was created from local system.

-created by rlmahara
+created by rlmahara.